 "Man...
 I do love a good video game."Jon Jafari is JonTron, a video game critic on Polaris.
 Using a cheerful, energetic style and plenty of cutaway gags and visual puns, he talks about certain elements of video games, good and bad, and occasionally reviews specific titles.
 His sidekick is a green parrot named Jacques, who talks in a vaguely robotic voice, has glowing red eyes, and offers stoic commentary to contrast Jon's boundless energy.
 Crucially, he avoids games exhaustively covered by other reviewers (with a few exceptions from the NES era), focusing rather on early polygonal titles from "gaming's adolescence"; in a sense, Jon could be considered a newer generation of internet critic.
 Along with PeanutButterGamer, he is one of the co-founders of the resurrected Normal Boots website.In the earlier days he was rather serene, criticizing games with little to no anger or emotion, but became considerably more outgoing and energetic as the series went on (with Unfazed Everyman moments to lead the reviews along).
-He uses a lot less profanity than most others in his profession, and reacts to games he dislikes with exaggerated confusion (and sometimes sadness or disappointment, or less often, outrage), and he relies on his own sort of Surreal Humor to stand out from the crowd.He claims to have been inspired mainly by The Angry Video Game Nerd and Spoony.
+He reacts to games he dislikes with exaggerated confusion (and sometimes sadness or disappointment, or less often, outrage), and he relies on his own sort of Surreal Humor to stand out from the crowd.He claims to have been inspired mainly by The Angry Video Game Nerd and Spoony.
 Then he photoshopped them making out.Jon has been inducted into That Guy with the Glasses, specifically Blistered Thumbs (naturally).
 He also revived his second YouTube channel, JonTronLoL, where he casts League of Legends games with all his characteristic energy.In the summer of 2012, Jon started a new YouTube channel with Egoraptor, called Game Grumps, wherein they play games and hang out.
-He left the show on June 25th, 2013, and was replaced by Danny of Ninja Sex Party.Not to be confused with ProtonJon.
+He left the show on June 25, 2013 to focus on his own videos again, and was replaced by Danny of Ninja Sex Party.Not to be confused with ProtonJon.

 Jon (trying to appease Jacques): Jon, that doesn't go there, you silly bitch!